 With conventional, fixed-blade speed skates, good technical speed skating is almost soundless — except during the start — because the push is delivered through the middle of the skate, not the toe.
 The new clapskate, however, permits skaters to push with their toe, thus utilising their calf muscles more efficiently and generating more speed.
 Clapskates also prevent the tip of the blade from digging into the ice and more importantly, they let the blade stay in contact longer with the ice.

 Most skaters adopt a starting position with their weight evenly distributed between the two skates.
 The front foot is placed on the ice, perpendicular to the starting line.
 The back foot is placed at an angle to the starting line so that the initial push is as powerful as possible.
 Some skaters run off the starting line, going for maximum leg speed; others try to skate off concentrating on maximum push and leg extension.
+More recently, due to the influence of inline skating, some athletes are using a down-start position.
+The down-start is closer to a running start technique, where the athlete has his skates slightly behind him and rests some weight on one hand placed on the ice creating a three point position.
 Whatever the technique, all skaters strive for a smooth transition from the short steps of the start to the long, smooth efficient push of full speed skating.

 The blade ranges from 38 to 45 cm in length and is about 1.25 mm thick.
 The high-tempered, carbon steel blade has very little rocker, or curve, compared to hockey and figure skates and permits speed skaters to glide in long, straight lines.
 The blade on a clapskate detaches at the heel and there is a spring-loaded hinge under the ball of the foot which serves to snap the blade back into its original position.